ctottinger/Fourth-and-Forever/readme.md

 ## Trades

 Managers may trade players or draft picks at any time of year, except during the playoffs.
-Trading will be blocked from **Wednesday at 11:00 AM EST before Week 14** until **Wednesday at 11:00 AM EST following the conclusion of the playoffs**.
+Trading will be blocked from **Wednesday at 11:00 AM EST before Week 14** until **Wednesday following the conclusion of the playoffs**.

 Trades will process immediately upon acceptance.
 Except in cases of proven collusion, all trades are final—no exceptions.
 Players over-performing or underperforming projections is not a valid reason to undo a trade, nor is regret over being outmaneuvered in negotiations.

 If collusion is suspected, managers should report the issue to the Commissioner.
-The Commissioner will investigate all reported trades and take appropriate action if necessary, ensuring the integrity of the league is maintained.
+The Commissioner will investigate and take appropriate action if necessary.

 ### Trading Draft Picks